taitcha/taitcha.github.io/_projects/chicago/chicago.md

 [![City of Chicago DotGov Exemption Request](/projects/chicago/chicago_dotgov_original.jpg "City of Chicago DotGov Exemption Request")](/projects/chicago/chicago_dotgov_original.jpg)

-After over a decade of repeated attempts through two different administrations to secure a DotGov exemption, I was able to research, apply for, and successfully secure the Chicago.gov domain name exception for the City of Chicago.
+After over a decade of repeated attempts through two different administrations to secure a DotGov exemption, I was able to research, develop, and successfully secure the Chicago.gov domain name for the City of Chicago.

 ## Chicago Design System